b3z9a/AddressBookWebApp/README.md

 ```

 ### Get addresses
-Url format `localhost:8080/addresses?firstName&lastName&address`
+Url format `localhost:8080/addresses?firstName&lastName&address` <br />
-All params are optional.
+All params are optional. <br />
 Search will be performed using wildcard on each field
 ```
   curl localhost:8080/addresses?address=Alber
 ```